 High Flex Cable, Highly Flexible Cable, Ultra Flexible Cable

-Galaxy is a leading supplier of custom and stock high flex cables, also called highly flexible cables or ultra flexible cables.
+Galaxy is a leading supplier of custom and stock high flex cable, also called highly flexible cable, ultra flexible cable, and continuous flex cable.
 Galaxy can help design a custom solution to meet the needs of the intended application for high flex cable.

 What is High Flex Cable?

 High flex cables are also called highly flexible cables and ultra flexible cables.
 They are built for extreme flexing and rigorous performance conditions.
-High flex wire and cable can withstand continuous flexing up to and exceeding a 10 million flex lives.
-Galaxy can design a cable to meet the most critical performance standards.
+High flex wire and cable can withstand continuous flexing up to and exceeding a 10 million flex cycles.
+Galaxy can design a continuous flex cable to meet the most critical performance standards.